 Toys for kids are also best to be left in your car.
 This not only prevents unnecessary noise and distraction, but also prevents them from becoming something to fight over with other kids.

 The Orthodox Divine Liturgy begins when the priest intones, “Blessed is the Kingdom of the Father, and the Son, and the Holy Spirit.”
 We need to arrive early enough to receive this blessing.
 It is always appropriate to arrive in a timely manner, 15-20 minutes before the service begins.
-Doing so gives one time to get settled, to acclimate themselves to their surroundings, and to prepare oneself to offer themselves wholly in prayer.
-Knowing where to find a place is fairly simple as a guest – just pick a spot in front of one of the benches.
+Doing so gives one time to get settled, to acclimate to the surroundings, and to prepare to offer oneself wholly in prayer.
+Knowing where to find a place is fairly simple as a guest – just pick a spot on one of the benches.

 While arriving late is better than never, it shouldn’t be done without a good reason.
 Arriving late causes distraction and is inconsiderate to the rest of the faithful, to the priest, and to God.
 The same can be said for leaving early.
 Coming to The Hours before the Divine Liturgy (which starts at 9:40) will ensure that you are settled in plenty of time to pray without distraction.

 On Sundays, please be sure to stay for our Social Hour after Liturgy!